keslerm/salt-net-api/README.md

 # Salt Net API

-This tries to be a minimal but extremely helpful client for interacting with the SaltStack Net API.
-The goal is to provide a simple interface and a set of types to minimize the amount of back and forth with the documentation needed.
+Salt Net API is a TypeScript client for SaltStack to add essential type checking and validation, as well as make working the somewhat convoluted data structures of SaltStack much easier.

+This library heavily utilizes types to provide a clean interface for interacting with minimal logical code to manage.

+## Missing Types

+SaltStack has an extremely expansive amount of functions and modules available.
+Initially, I'm mostly adding them as I need manually and thus providing a way for you to easily extend types that are missing.

+I welcome PRs to add more typings around more functions.

+Eventually when things look more solid I might generate these automatically from the Salt API documentation.

-## Using
+## Using This Client

 ```javascript
 import { LocalClient, WheelClient, Core, Modules, Runner } from "salt-net-api";